The Prophet Mohammed is reported to have said: The Religion is Sincere Advice and Counselling (naseeha)

 Intervention alternative to law enforcement investigation and/or interdiction has proven a controversial and tenacious topic in the United States.
 Despite experimentation documenting success in other countries, such programs are only now launching in the U.S. The roadblocks are primarily two: 1.
 Limited funding for CVE, and 2.
 Potential legal ramifications.
 Most agree that such a mechanism must be community-based, as opposed to government funded.
 However, independent programs run the risk of prosecution.
 In the event of a negative outcome, interventionists could be held liable.
 To mitigate this risk, the program will follow Federal mandated reporter guidelines and HIPAA laws.
 Additionally, the interventionist a former recruiter and radicalizer seeking amends, will assume risk in good faith.
 Developing a midway between silence and contacting law enforcement has too many potential benefits for all parties not to pursue.
 The initial experiment will cover 18 months, time at which outcomes will be reviewed.
 If assessed as useful and beneficial, the program will then develop and continue.

 Interventions will be conducted by Jesse Morton.
 As Younus Abdullah Mohammed, Mr. Morton was a prominent radical propagandizing on behalf of Al-Qaeda from 2005 to 2011.
 He worked alongside the most influential jihad preachers in recent years, and is widely read in Islamic history, theology, jurisprudence and religion in general.
-He hold and undergraduate degree in Human Services and a Master in International Relations, with a concentration in the Middle East and non-profit management.
+He holds an undergraduate degree in Human Services and a M.A. in International Relations, with a concentration in the Middle East and non-profit management.
 Additionally, Mr. Morton is a certified substance abuse/mental health counselor, and worked in this field for many years in New York City.
 After working briefly in the field of academia, he shifted from CVE research to interventionism, and helped found Parallel Networks.

 How it works